Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

-The cases $K = \Q_p$ of Theorems 1.2 and 1.3 have some number-theoretic consequences.
-In Theorems 1.4 and 1.5, $f(x)$ denotes a power series $\sum f_{\alpha} x^{\alpha}$ with integer coefficients that converges on a neighborhood of the origin when viewed as a power series on ${\bf Q}_p^n$, satisfying $f(0) = 0$.
-The following theorem is a consequence of Theorem 1.2; the condition that each $a_i$ is sufficiently large ensures that the above theorems apply to $f_a(x)$ on an entire ball of radius 1 centered at the origin.
+The cases $K = \Q_p$ of Theorems 1.1 and 1.2 have some number-theoretic consequences.
+In Theorems 1.3 and 1.4, $f(x)$ denotes a power series $\sum f_{\alpha} x^{\alpha}$ with integer coefficients that converges on a neighborhood of the origin when viewed as a power series on ${\bf Q}_p^n$, satisfying $f(0) = 0$.
+The following theorem is a consequence of Theorem 1.1; the condition that each $a_i$ is sufficiently large ensures that Theorem 1.1 applies to $f_a(x)$ on an entire ball of radius 1 centered at the origin.

-{\bf Theorem 1.4.} For $a = (a_1,...,a_n)$, each $a_i$ an integer, let $f_a(x_1,...,x_n)$ denote the function $f(p^{a_1}x_1,...,p^{a_n}x_n)$.
+{\bf Theorem 1.3.} For $a = (a_1,...,a_n)$, each $a_i$ an integer, let $f_a(x_1,...,x_n)$ denote the function $f(p^{a_1}x_1,...,p^{a_n}x_n)$.
 There exists a constant $M > 0$ depending on $f(x)$ such that if $a_i > M$ for all $i$ then there are constants $C, C' > 0$ depending on $a, f(x),$ and $p$ such that the following hold for every positive integer $l$.

 {\bf a)} If $o(F) \leq d(f)$ for all compact faces $F$ of $N(f)$, with $o(F) < d(f)$ when $F$ is a subset of the central face of $N(f)$, then

 {\bf b)} If $o(F) \leq d(f)$ for all compact faces $F$ of $N(f)$ with $o(F) = d(f)$ for at least one compact $F$ contained in the central face of $N(f)$, then